5 Single-Use Plastic Items To Stop Using Today!

 Simply buy fresh produce loose instead of using a separate plastic bag.
 Or purchase a washable mesh produce bag, a muslin or cotton cloth bag, or repurpose a mesh laundry bag.
 Instead of using disposable grocery bags, bring reusable fabric totes to market or use empty cardboard boxes to load your groceries and transport home.
 Another option is to keep a cooler in your car.
 Unload your groceries from the cart directly into the cooler.
 When plastic bags are the only option, save and recycle or reuse them.

-Updated Note for April 2020: We understand new rules are in place with coffee shops who won’t accept reusable mugs at the present time, as well as most supermarkets with respect to reusable bags, opting for plastic instead.
-Our hope is that when things return to normal we can all continue do our part to reduce single use plastics.
+Updated Note for 2020: We understand new rules are in place with coffee shops who won’t accept reusable mugs at the present time.
+Supermarkets are now allowing reusable bags but you have to bag your groceries yourself.
+Our hope is that when things return to normal we can all continue do our part to reduce single-use plastics.